Traditional Italian Food: The Best Traditional Italian Dishes

 Polpette

-Polpette, internationally known as meatballs, are cooked and served all around Italy but they are thought to be of Persian origins: they were probably imported during the Middle Ages.
-Anyway, regardless of where they come from, they are now an essential part if the Italian tradition.
+Polpette, internationally known as meatballs, is cooked and served all around Italy.
+They are thought to have Persian origins, probably imported during the Middle Ages.
+Regardless of where they come from, they are now an essential part of Italian tradition.

 They are usually cooked with a thick tomato sauce, but every region has its recipes and variations: some fry them, some add vegetables or different types of cheese, but every kind of polpette is equally delicious.